-Check out the news on our work on editing photographs in three dimensions:
+Check out the press on our work on editing photographs in three dimensions:

 We were interviewed about our work by WESA (the NPR radio station in Pittsburgh), and we were featured live on the local radio station KQV 1410 AM.